Origin-Byte/syrup/README.md

 - set publicly accessible actions to be witness protected
 - open a new BID
 - cancel an existing BID they own
-- offer an NFT if collection matches OB collection
+- offer an NFT if a collection matches OB collection
 - cancel an existing NFT offer
 - instantly buy a specific NFT